arjit120604/consistent-hashing/README.md

 The initial implementation had two main issues:

 1.  **Poor Key Distribution**: The `crc32` hash function did not provide a uniform distribution of keys and nodes on the ring.
 This caused some nodes to receive significantly more keys than others, which led to the `TestDistribution` test failing.
-2.  **Flaky Test**: The `TestEndToEndScenario` test was flaky because it used a small sample of keys.
-This meant that it was possible for none of the keys to be mapped to the node that was being removed, which would cause the test to fail.

-To fix these issues, the following changes were made:

-1.  **Improved Key Distribution**: The `crc32` hash function was replaced with the `SHA256` hash function.
-This provides a much more uniform distribution of keys and nodes on the ring, which fixed the `TestDistribution` test.
-2.  **Fixed Flaky Test**: The number of keys in the `TestEndToEndScenario` test was increased from 10 to 100.
-This makes the test more reliable by ensuring that it is statistically likely that some keys will be mapped to the node that is being removed.

 ## Usage